adrianomcr/vectorfield_stack/ground_robot/README.md

 - `vr` (`float`): norm of the velocity of the field
 - `kf` (`float`): convergence gain of the vector field
 - `reverse_direction` (`bool`): flag to make the vector field follow the curve in the opposite direction
-- `flag_follow_obstacle` (`bool`): flag to enable/disable the obect follow feature
+- `flag_follow_obstacle` (`bool`): flag to enable/disable the object follow feature
 - `epsilon` (`float`): distance that a close obstacle will be followed
-- `switch_dist` (`float`): distance from which the an obstacle start to be followed
+- `switch_dist` (`float`): distance from which an obstacle starts to be followed
 - `d` (`float`): displacement of the control point used by the feedback-linearization controller
 - `move_backwards` (`bool`): flag to set the robot to move backwards

 #### `set_state(self, state):`

 Method to set the state of the ground robot.
-The arument `state` is a list with the x position, y position, and yaw angle.
+The argument `state` is a list with the x position, y position, and yaw angle.